Robert C. Morlino: Bishop of Madison

 Morlino was named the fourth bishop of Madison on May 23, 2003, by John Paul II.
 He was installed on August 1, 2003.

 Morlino supported the application of Summorum Pontificum, the apostolic letter issued by Pope Benedict XVI in 2007 on the Tridentine Mass in his diocese, celebrating the mass in several parishes.
 Morlino ordered all the parishes to relocate the tabernacles in their sanctuaries to central places of prominence.
 Morlino encouraged parishioners to receive the eucharist on the tongue while kneeling, and he encouraged pastors to enlist only male altar servers.
 One of his main objectives was to increase vocations to the priesthood in his diocese.
 He helped raise $44 million for the endowment fund "Priests for Our Future".
 The number of seminarians studying for the priesthood grew from six to 30 during his episcopate, one of the largest increases in the United States.
 Catholics in his diocese had divided opinions of his actions.

 A fire severely damaged St. Raphael's Cathedral in Madison in 2005.
 In 2007, Morlino announced that the diocese would rebuild the cathedral on its previous site, reusing the steeple and other items from the old building.Morlino served as chair of the Bishops' Committee on the Diaconate and Ad Hoc Committee on Health Care Issues and the Church, both units of the United States Conference of Catholic Bishops.

 In 2009, Morlino announced that the Catholic Multicultural Center – a building that fed, educated and supported many on Madison's south side – would close as part of widespread diocesan budget cuts.
 A handoff to local parish administration and fundraising drive was announced one week later.

 Death

 Morlino had a cardiac event during medical testing on November 21, 2018.
 Robert Morlino died in Madison on November 24, 2018, at age 71.

 Views

-Pro-choice politicians
+Morlino was widely perceived as a conservative bishop.

+Abortion

 Morlino believed that canon law should be interpreted as requiring priests to deny the eucharist to politicians who supported abortion rights for women and euthanasia.
 During the 2008 US presidential election, Morlino criticized House Speaker Nancy Pelosi and Senator Joe Biden for their remarks regarding abortion on the television program Meet the Press.
 He said that "because they claim to be Catholic," Pelosi and Biden were "violating the separation of church and state" and "stepping on the pope's turf and mine."